Saranyaaav/DL-Autoencoder/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## THEORY
+This code implements a Denoising Autoencoder using PyTorch to clean noisy images from the MNIST dataset.
+It uses a convolutional neural network architecture, where the encoder compresses the input image into a lower-dimensional representation, and the decoder reconstructs the original image from this compressed form.
+To train the model to remove noise, Gaussian noise is added to the clean images, and the network learns to recover the original from the noisy version.
+The training process uses Mean Squared Error (MSE) as the loss function to measure the reconstruction error and the Adam optimizer to update the model weights.
+The autoencoder is trained over multiple epochs using mini-batches of data for efficiency.
+After training, the model's performance is visually evaluated by displaying the original, noisy, and denoised images side by side.

 ## Neural Network Model
 Include the neural network model diagram.